TrentCooley/CIT262-Individual-Repository/README.md

 ## Projects
 There are several projects that I have worked on like a texting program, Minecraft server, and remote file system.

+## Assignments
+Each folder in this repository will be a personal assignment in this class.